chattergpt/chattergpt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi there!
-I'm Sree, a senior undergraduate student at the [University of Rochester][ur] studying [Computational Biology][comp bio] and  [Data Science][data sci].

-My research sits at the intersection of **computational genomics**, **population health**, and **AI/ML**, with a focus on how biological data shape our understanding of human disease and health equity.

-Currently, I'm part of the [Dye Lab][dye lab] at URMC, applying **Large Language Models to study social determinants of health** in global populations, and the [Liu Lab][liu lab], using bioinformatics and population genomic methods to analyze **disease-linked variants in transposable elements** in aging-related conditions.

-I'm broadly interested in developing ML and AI approaches that are not only powerful and scalable, but also **interpretable, equitable, and deployable** across diverse populations, and in understanding how social and environmental structures shape the biological patterns we observe.
+Hello!
+I'm a recent graduate of the [University of Rochester][ur], where I earned my B.S. in [Computational Biology][comp bio] with Honors in Research and my B.A. in [Data Science][data sci].
+I will joining the [National Library of Medicine][nlm] as a Postbaccalaureate IRTA Research Fellow in August 2026.
+My honors thesis under Prof. [Hongbo Liu][liu lab] focused on how disease-associated genetic variants intersect with transposable elements and regulatory DNA in brain aging, where I used bioinformatics, functional genomics, and population genetic approaches to study how noncoding variation may influence human disease.
+I also worked with Prof. [Timothy Dye][dye lab] on global health research using large language models to study social determinants of health and structural inequality across diverse populations, which deepened my interest in applying AI responsibly to complex public health challenges.

+My research & academic interests focus on three interconnected questions:
+1. How does genetic and epigenetic variation interact with social and environmental exposures to modify disease risk?
+2. How can we design interpretable machine learning & AI methods that integrate multi-omic and population health data without encoding social biases?
+3. How can LLMs be reliably deployed to extract structural determinants of health from free-text data across diverse global populations?

 Outside of research, I enjoy watching movies, volunteering, and photographing pretty sunsets!
 I’m continually grateful for the mentors, collaborators, and communities, both in and outside of STEM, who’ve supported my growth and made it possible for me to study and build in spaces I care deeply about.